Mental Toughness in Youth Soccer Isn't What You Think

 It all adds up.

-What Mentally Tough Athletes Don’t Do
+What Mentally Tough Young Players Don’t Do

-Mentally tough athletes don’t:
+Mentally tough young players don’t:

 Pretend they’re fine when they’re not